Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:25 But there's also a news item for the release for the June 16th.

-02:29 There is some cool migration guides.
+02:29 There is some cool migration guide.

-02:31 So I'm not going to go over a lot of the details, but there are some breaking changes with this.
+02:31 So I'm not going to go over some, a lot of the details, but there are some breaking changes with this.

 02:37 So I'll go over a few things.